cparsell/Blocklists-Whitelists/README.md

 - https://raw.githubusercontent.com/YanFung/Ads/master/Mobile   # Mobile Ads - does have some domains so it might be useable with DNS blockers

- ### NoVPN
+ ### NoVPN list
- The NoVPN list is a list I've developed for streaming services that don't allow VPN connections.
-My entire network is connected to a VPN in pfSense so I've created rules that allow certain domains to bypass the VPN, allowing Amazon Prime Video, Hulu, etc. to keep working.
+ The NoVPN list is a list I've made for carving out exceptions for streaming services that don't allow VPN connections.
+At one time, I experimented with having my entire network tunnel through a VPN (eg. Mullvad or NordVPN) in pfSense so I've created rules that allow certain domains to bypass the VPN, allowing Amazon Prime Video, Hulu, etc. to keep working.

  Amazon Prime is the most annoying about this because anytime you load the site, it connects to an unnecessary number of servers and if, to any of those servers, your IP is the VPN's, "sorry you're connected using a VPN you can't watch shit".
 The IP addresses of these many servers change CONSTANTLY So I usually have to run PfBlockerNG's Update > IP before I watch Amazon Prime Video.
-This is annoying but I don't watch things on Prime that much so fuck them.
+This is annoying but I don't watch much on Prime that much so fuck them.
+I also don't tunnel all of my traffic through a VPN anymore.
+But if you do, and you want to stream TV, try this.

 To add the list, go to pfBlockerNG > IP > IPv4.